Worldwide Guide to Women in Leadership

 : 1882 Municipal vote, women were allowed to hold public office 1902, unrestricted local suffrage 1908 and universal suffrage 1915) 1918-1944 Internal Self Government in Personal Union with Denmark and the Danish King, declared its independence 1944

-Also see Iceland Heads and Iceland Parliament
+Also see Iceland Heads of State and Iceland Parliament

-Substitute MP 1947-48 and MP for the Independence Party 1959-74, Joint Acting Mayor of Reykjavik 1959-60. (b.
-1911-)
+Substitute MP 1947-48 and MP for the Independence Party 1959-74, Joint Acting Mayor of Reykjavik 1959-60.
+She lived (1911-99)

 1983-85 Minister of Education Ragnhilður Helgadóttir